Bedford School: Academic attainment

+House system

 Bedford School has six houses.
 Each house is composed of a day house and an associated boarding house.
 The day houses are areas for students to relax during breaks from teaching whilst the boarding houses are for students to reside in.
 The house names, dating from the mid-nineteenth century, refer to areas of Bedford; boys were originally allocated a house based on the area of town in which they lived.
 Whilst these are the official house names, it is common for boarders to refer to their house by the name of their boarding house.
 The houses are:

-Ashburnham – The day house occupies a large building adjacent to the Design and Technology Building.
-The boarding house, Sandersons, known informally to students as ('Sandies'), is situated within a ten-minute walk of the school in Rothsay Gardens, adjacent to Redburn.
-The house colours are dark red and brown.
+Ashburnham – The day house is next to the Design and Technology Building.
+The boarding house, Sandersons, is within a ten-minute walk of the school in Rothsay Gardens, next to Redburn.

-Bromham – The day house is situated on Burnaby Road at the main entrance to the school, next to the Rice Building.
-The school's sixth form boarding house, Burnaby, is situated on Burnaby Road.
-The house colours are light blue and navy blue.
+Bromham – The day house is on Burnaby Road at the main entrance to the school, next to the Rice Building.
+The school's sixth form boarding house, Burnaby, is on Burnaby Road.

-Crescent – The day house is situated in a two-storey building towards the south of the school estate.
-The boarding house, Pemberley, is situated on Pemberley Avenue.
-The house colours are black and white.
+Crescent – The day house is in a two-storey building towards the south of the school estate.
+The boarding house, Pemberley, is on Pemberley Avenue.
 The name Crescent derives from The Crescent, a road to the north-east of Bedford town centre running between Bromham Road and Tavistock Street.

 Paulo Pontine – The day house occupies a single storey ground floor area beneath the Art Department towards the south of the school estate.
-The boarding house, Redburn, is situated within a ten-minute walk of the school.
-The house colours are gold, brown and light blue.
+The boarding house, Redburn, is within a ten-minute walk of the school.
 The house takes its name from the area around St Paul's Church ('Paulo') and the area south of the river, over the Town Bridge ('Pontine').

 St Cuthbert's – The day house is located next door to the Medical Centre on Burnaby Road.
-The boarding house, Phillpotts, is situated in the north-east corner of the school estate.
-The house colours are dark blue and black.
+The boarding house, Phillpotts, is in the north-east corner of the school estate.

 St Peter's – The day house occupies a purpose-built building next to its boarding house, Talbots, on Burnaby Road.
-The house colours are scarlet (formerly cerise) and white.